tryolabs/fashion-assistant/blogpost/blog.md

 ### **User interaction and data handling**

-**Location input:** For accurate weather data, the shopping assistant often queries the user for their location.
+**Location input:** For accurate weather data, the fashion assistant often queries the user for their location.
 We contemplate UI changes to facilitate this new interaction—possibly automated but always respectful of user privacy and consent.

 ```python
 >>> r = agent.chat("...")